gregorriegler/mob-programming-rpg/retro/microretro-2023-03-09.md

 -   used some AI in the process
 -   very curious where this is going - are we under-utilising it?
 -   happy to work with the team and new people

+## Micro-retro at end of session #2
+- Felt good to be here after a while.
+Wished she could stay longer, but body was tired.
+- Glad to see a visible change.
+- In small group, it's still working.
+Closer to pairing.
+Liked it (with only 3).
+Also liked 4 and 5 (before others dropped).
+- Surprising to see so many folks in both sessions.
+Exicting!
+- Felt more tired than normal.
+- Happy we organized today.
+Was a good group effort.
+- Learned a lot about styling and fonts.
+- With limited CSS knowledge, having 3 brains helped a lot.
+- Different kind of work (instead of testing/refactoring).
+- We like to change the ENV file to change locally, but that breaks production system.

 ## Bond